Central Jackson County Fire Protection District

 The men and women of CJC proudly serve the communities of Blue Springs, Grain Valley, Lake Tapawingo, and some surrounding unincorporated Jackson County.
-This includes approximately 80,000 residents, 1900 businesses, and visitors to the areas covered by CJC.
+This includes service for approximately 80,000 residents, 1900 businesses, and visitors.

-We currently staff four engines, one ladder truck, and five paramedic ambulances full-time from 5 stations.
+We currently staff 4 engines, a ladder truck, and 5 ambulances from 5 stations.
 There are 36 firefighters assigned to each of three 24 shifts.
-All firefighters are trained EMTs or Paramedics.
-They are also certified with basic hazardous materials training.
+All firefighters are either EMT or Paramedic trained and certified in basic hazardous materials response.

 Our Fire Prevention Division of our Community Risk Reduction Bureau designs programs to reduce life and property loss through fire inspections, public fire safety education, and fire origin and causes investigation.